epam/mriviewer/CODINGSTD.md

 ### Unnecessary quotes when declaring object properties

 It should avoid using a single quote when declaring properties of an object.
-So intuitively you might want to, considering the JSON standard, but inside * .js modules so do not need.
+So intuitively you might want to, considering the JSON standard, but inside * .js modules so is not needed.
 This is a violation of the type Unnecessarily quoted property 'propertyName' found quote-props.

 ~~WRONG CODE~~